Yoieh/yoieh-shellTheme/README.md

 # Yoieh-ShellTheme
 A gnome user theme

-This is a gnome-shell theme you need to have this installd:
+This is a gnome-shell theme you need to have this installed:

 1. Gnome Shell
   ```